Yogācārabhūmi-Śāstra: Yogasthāna 1

 The last section of Yogasthāna one contains four lists of qualities that advanced bodhisattvas have.

 Yogasthāna 2

 Yogasthāna two (titled "the section on the subsidiary factors ensuing from the basis" ādhārānudharmayogasthāna) explains the characteristics (liṅga) of bodhisattvas (mainly: compassion, affectionate speech, courage, openhandedness, and the ability to unravel deep underlying meanings).

 Furthermore, the classes (pakṣa) of bodhisattvas are explained (lay and monastic) along with their four main Dharmas or practices: good deeds, skillfulness and expertise (kauśalya), caring for others (parānugrāha) and dedicatory transfer of merit (pariṇāmanā).
 The monastic bodhisattvas are said to be superior.

 The exalted conviction (adhyāśaya) of a bodhisattva is then explained, which refers to their pure motivation and mindset.
 A bodhisattva is said to have tenderness towards sentient beings, they are also said to have conviction in the Buddha's teachings derived from faith and analysis.
 Different forms of conviction are then outlined.

 Yogasthāna two also sets out thirteen levels or dwellings (vihāra) of accomplishment in the practice of a bodhisattva.
+This framework of the bodhisattva's path to awakening is as follows: